ATPAustinPeng/sorting-algorithm-database/README.md

     , placing elements larger than the pivot to the right of the pivot, and elements smaller than the pivot to the left of the pivot.
     * Repeats this partitioning and pivot step for every subarray until the subarray is size 1 (which is sorted by definition).
 * **Best Case Scenario**
-    * If the pivot pick is always the middle or near the middle element of the array/subarray.
+    * When the pivot pick is always the middle or near the middle element of the array/subarray.
 * **Worst Case Scenario**
-    * If the pivot picked is always the smallest or largest element of the array/subarray.
+    * When the pivot picked is always the smallest or largest element of the array/subarray.

 ### Heap Sort
 * **How It Works**